jameelmoses/acf-flexible-content-preview/readme.txt

 From your WordPress dashboard

 1. **Visit** Plugins > Add New
-2. **Search** for "Advanced Custom Fields: Flexible Content Preview"
+2. **Search** for "Flexible Content Preview for Advanced Custom Fields"
-3. **Activate** Advanced Custom Fields: Flexible Content Preview from your Plugins page
+3. **Activate** Flexible Content Preview for Advanced Custom Fields from your Plugins page
 4. **Add images** to your theme in `THEME/lib/admin/images/acf-flexible-content-preview` or customize the path using `add_filter( 'acf-flexible-content-preview.images_path', $path );`

 == Screenshots ==

-1. See how Advanced Custom Fields: Flexible Content Preview improves the ACF flexible content field's layouts dropdown.
+1. See how Flexible Content Preview for Advanced Custom Fields improves the ACF flexible content field's layouts dropdown.

 == Changelog ==